rflpsz/weather-app/README.md

 - **Responsive Design**: The application is designed to be responsive, ensuring a seamless experience across various devices and screen sizes.

-- **Unit Toggle and Temperature Display**: The user can toggle between Celsius and Fahrenheit units.
+- **BONUS**: **Unit Toggle and Temperature Display**: The user can toggle between Celsius and Fahrenheit units.
 Temperature is displayed in whole numbers, rounded up to ensure clarity and simplicity.

-- **Alert Modals**: In case of severe weather alerts for the selected location, a modal is automatically displayed, providing users with important information from authoritative weather sources.
+- **BONUS**: **Alert Modals**: In case of severe weather alerts for the selected location, a modal is automatically displayed, providing users with important information from authoritative weather sources.

+- **BONUS**: **Extended Weather Forecast**: weather forecast for the next 8 days in a carousel with stylized icons

 ### Future Enhancements

 - **User Authentication**: Implement user authentication to allow users to save and view their favorite locations.

-- **Extended Forecast**: Include an extended weather forecast for the upcoming days to provide users with a more comprehensive outlook.

 - **Localization**: Add support for multiple languages to cater to a global audience.